LedgerProject/home/teams/nym-pcc.md

-# Nym Private COVID Certificate (PCC)
+# Private COVID Certificate (PCC) - A Coconut Prototype

-The existing Digital Covid Certificates (including the European DCC) do not provide strong privacy properties.
-They can expose unnecessary information about an individual and are not resistant to forgery if the underlying cryptography is compromised.
-Worse, they can further be used to create a map of the places the person has visited and therefore be used as a tracking system.
+The existing Digital Covid Certificates do not provide strong privacy properties, it can expose a lot of information about an individual, and can further be used to create a map of the places the person has visited and therefore be used as a tracking system.

 We propose a privacy enhanced version using blinded and re-randomizable Coconut credentials that can tackle the above issues.
-We call this product **Private Covid Certificate (PCC)**.
-PCC is an extension of Nym's Digital Identity system which also uses Coconut as the underlying technology.
+We call this product Private Covid Certificate (PCC)

+You can read more about the Coconut credentials and the PCC app detailed design in the project [docs](https://github.com/LedgerProject/nym-pcc/blob/main/docs/Nym%20PCC%20-%20Final%20flows%20and%20design.pdf)

 ## Technology